 Once at the top the views were amazing.
 We went for a hike around the mountain and were able to see the Cape of Good Hope.
 It was a great day.

 After that we headed off to the waterfront/harbour area of town.
-Along the way we saw some kids dressed in traditional African costumes and were singing and dancing to a drum.
+Along the way we saw some kids dressed in traditional African clothing and were singing and dancing to a drum.
 It was awesome.
-African music and dance is amazing and something I could watch for hours on end.
+Traditional music and dance is amazing and something I could watch for hours on end.
 We stopped at an “all you can eat” sushi place!!!
 You can imagine how excited Nick was.

 After that we continued walking and made it to the beautiful waterfront area.
 What a sight it was…massive yachts tied up in the quay, huge gorgeous buildings with waterside restaurants attached, cobblestone lanes and seals patrolling the waters!
 We were able to see a few heads pop up but apparently they are out during the morning so we’ll come back again to see them.